To integrate your apps with PostgreSQL database, Apcera provides the

 Using Postgres services

 The typical use case for a Postgres service is to connect apps to an external PostgreSQL database.
 External in this context means that the PostgreSQL database server is running outside of the Apcera Platform.
+When registering an external Postgres provider you upload a PEM file that contains the root certificate authorities for your Postgres server.
+The root certificate is used by the Postgres service gateway and semantic pipeline to authenticate with the Postgres server.
+See Registering Postgres providers.

 You can also use the Postgres service to connect apps to an internal Postgres database provider.
 In this case, the PostgreSQL database runs as a job in a container in the Apcera Platform.
-Because of the ephemeral (stateless) nature of containers, you can bind the PosgreSQL datbase job to an NFS service for persistence.
+Because of the ephemeral (stateless) nature of containers, you can bind the PosgreSQL database job to an NFS service for persistence.

 Apcera Platform Community Edition provides an internal Postgres service provider that is backed by an NFS service for persistence.